Shoulder Arthroscopy

 How long does the procedure take?

-Typically 30 minutes to several hours depending on the complexity.
+Usually around 30 minutes to several hours, depending on the complexity of the case.

-What are potential risks and complications of shoulder arthroscopy?
+What are the potential risks and complications of shoulder arthroscopy?

-Infection, bleeding, nerve damage, and reaction to anesthesia.
+Infection, bleeding, nerve damage, and reaction to anesthesia, among others.

 If you have any feedback, please get in touch.